 What Are Codeine Withdrawal Symptoms?

-Codeine addiction is more popular than many people think.
-Those that become addicted to the drug are likely to experience some withdrawal symptoms when they try to quit taking it.
-The exact withdrawal symptoms might vary greatly from person to person.
-Usually, patients with higher levels of codeine dependency will find that their symptoms are more intense than those with lower dependence levels.
+Codeine addiction is more common than many people think.
+People who become addicted to the drug are likely to experience some withdrawal symptoms when they try to quit taking it.
+The exact withdrawal symptoms vary greatly from person to person.
+Usually, patients with higher levels of codeine dependency will find their symptoms are more intense than those with lower dependence levels.

-Symptoms that are commonly experienced towards the beginning of the withdrawal period include:
+Symptoms commonly experienced toward the beginning of the withdrawal period include: